The effects of Hurricane Helene in the Southeastern US and resources for planners.

 Airports in Atlanta and Charlotte, North Carolina saw large numbers of flight cancellations and delays.
 Hartsfield-Jackson Atlanta International Airport saw over 130 cancellations and 180 delays.

-A flash flood emergency is in effect for Atlanta as well as other areas of Georgia.
-The catastrophic flooding has led to evacuations and rescues by emergency officials.
-Georgia Governor Brian Kemp reported that there have been at least 11 deaths throughout the state and has issued a state of emergency and authorized 1,000 Georgia Guardsmen to help with recovery efforts and cleaning of debris.
+Catastrophic flooding in Georgia led to evacuations and rescues by emergency officials.
+Georgia Governor Brian Kemp reported on Friday that there had been at least 11 deaths throughout the state and issued a state of emergency and authorized 1,000 Georgia Guardsmen to help with recovery efforts and cleaning of debris.

 As of 11am ET on Friday morning, the storm was about 30 miles southwest of Bryson City, North Carolina and maximum sustained winds stood at about 45 miles per hour.
 North Carolina Governor Roy Cooper stated that Helene “is one of the worst storms in modern history.”